How will Broadway reopen again in 2021?

 This is how Broadway theatres are reopening their doors once more in 2021.

 The light at the end of a long tunnel is in sight.
 After a year of Broadway theatres being closed and suspended performances, theatres across New York City are beginning to come out of hibernation, reopening for live performances once more.
-The Music Box Theatre and cultural spaces like St. Ann’s Warehouse will open again from as early as March 2021.
+The Music Box Theatre and cultural spaces like St. Ann’s Warehouse have opened from March 2021.
 But what does this mean for theatergoers seeing live performances?

 It’s likely you have questions about what Broadway reopening will look like in the coming days, weeks and months.
 Here’s all the latest information on what future theater events in New York will look like, including Coronavirus guidelines and performance dates.
 This feature will be updated as soon as new information is made available, regarding the future of Broadway shows and Broadway theatres.